rmifka/Lunatic/README.md

 ## ❤️ Credits

-Made by [YourName/TeamName] with love for the Unity modding community.
+Originally made by Renschi with love for the Unity modding community.
 Big thanks to Harmony, Avalonia, and SukiUI for making this possible!

 ---